zhivko/ai-trading-bot-3/readme.md

 Phase 3: Sortino + Calmar (max drawdown killer)

-Phase 4: Add “Volume Profile Alignment Bonus”
+Phase 4: Add "Volume Profile Alignment Bonus"

-&nbsp;     +λ₁ × (entry near HVN or LVN fade)
+       +λ₁ × (entry near HVN or LVN fade)

-&nbsp;     +λ₂ × (exit near next HVN)
+       +λ₂ × (exit near next HVN)

-&nbsp;     -λ₃ × (fighting strong POC with size)
+       -λ₃ × (fighting strong POC with size)

 Phase 5 (final): Curriculum – λ weights self-tuned by meta-RL

 ## Current Implementation

-In main.py, the script trains a SAC (Soft Actor-Critic) agent on the custom TradingEnv environment.
-The optimization objective is to maximize the expected cumulative reward over training episodes.
+The bot implements a Soft Actor-Critic (SAC) reinforcement learning agent with an MLP policy trained on a custom TradingEnv environment.
+The optimization objective is to maximize cumulative reward through profitable trading decisions.

-The reward function in TradingEnv.step() is designed to encourage profitable trading behavior with volume profile (VP) considerations:
+The TradingEnv is a Gym-style environment simulating crypto trading with continuous action space.
+Actions are represented as a single float in [-1, 1], where positive values indicate buying (long positions) and negative values indicate selling (short positions), with magnitude controlling position size.

+State observations include:
+- Market features over a 30-bar lookback window: close price percentage change, normalized volume, normalized RSI, normalized Stochastic RSI, normalized MACD, and normalized MACD signal.
+- Account features: normalized balance and holdings.
+- Volume profile features for 7-day and 30-day rolling periods: normalized distances to POC, VAH, and VAL, plus 100-bin volume heatmaps.

+The reward function incentivizes portfolio value growth while penalizing trading costs:
-- Primary reward: Change in portfolio value (profit/loss from position changes)
+- Primary reward: Percentage change in net worth multiplied by 100.
-- Costs deducted: Trading fees (0.1%), slippage (0.05%), and additional fees for action changes
-- Penalties:
-  - Direction change penalty (-15) when switching from long to short or vice versa
-  - Minimum holding penalty (-20) if exiting a position too quickly (<6 bars)
-  - Penalty for large positions fighting the Point of Control (POC) in VP
-- Bonuses:
-  - +12 reward for long positions near VP Value Area Low (VAL)
-  - +12 reward for short positions near VP Value Area High (VAH)

-The agent learns to balance profitability with risk management, respecting VP signals while minimizing unnecessary trading costs and position churn.
+- Trading penalties: 0.15% fee on executed trades, or 0.01 penalty for insignificant actions.
+- Termination conditions: Episode ends if net worth drops below 50% of initial balance (bankruptcy) or reaches the end of available data.

+Training occurs in an unsupervised manner, with the agent learning directly from market data and volume profile signals without any labeled examples or imitation learning.
+Episodes are sampled randomly from the dataset after sufficient warmup for volume profile calculation.
+The SAC algorithm uses entropy regularization to encourage exploration in the continuous action space, with an MLP policy network (256x256 hidden layers) and automatic entropy coefficient tuning.

 ## Usage